Ken Fisher and the Art of Fear Marketing

 Bionic Capital LLC

 This article is the opinion of the author only.
 The author has no personal or business relationship with Ken Fisher or Fisher Investments.
-Click here to see this article (edited version) as it originally appeared on Investopedia.com.
+This article (edited version) originally appeared on Investopedia.com.
 You may also be interested in my post, “Five Things to Consider When Choosing a Financial Advisor.”
 Read it by clicking here.